CS-4641-Team-12/Project/README.md

 We did not use this entire dataset but picked out effctive 6204 games for as train data set and 690 games as test data set.

+## Approach

+In this project, we will use supervised learning because we want to use features of games as an input to predict its rating as an output from the dataset above as the training dataset.

+We will use mutiple regression as the approach to find out the pattern and predict the values of the rating on additional unlabeled data because there are eight independent variables: Platform, Year_of_Release, Genre, Publisher, Critic_Score, Critic_Count, User_Score, User_Count, and we want to determine the degree to which these independent variales are influencing the rating, the dependent variable.

+We will examine different regression models such as linear regression, ridge regression, lasso regression, elastic net regression and perform cross validation on them to find out the best model for our dataset.

+Different than regression we did on our projects, we need to convert categorical variables into continuous variables before performing regressions because this is a real world dataset.
+This dataset contains categorical variables which can not be used in regression models because they require numerical values.
+We choose to use one-hot encoding to deal with this situation.

 ## Data Preprocessing

 #### Data Cleaning